-"Data" means a representation of information, knowledge, facts, concepts, computer software, computer programs or instructions, which is exempt, confidential, or protected health information.
+"Data" means a representation of information, knowledge, facts, concepts, computer software, computer programs or instructions, that is exempt, confidential, or protected health information.
 Data may be in any form, including but not limited to, storage media, computer memory, in transit, presented on a display device, or in physical media such as paper, film, microfilm, or microfiche.
-Data includes the original form of the data and all metadata associated with the data.
+Data includes the original form of the Data and all metadata associated with the Data.

 - 4.39.3 The State of Florida requires that all data generated, used or stored by CONTRACTOR pursuant to the Contract will reside and remain in the United States and will not be transferred outside of the United States.
 The State of Florida also requires that all services provided under the Contract, including call center or other help services, will be performed by persons located in the United States. - 4.39.4 Data Security.
 CONTRACTOR has a duty to provide secure data.
-CONTRACTOR shall permit all persons who are duly authorized by DMS to inspect and copy any records, papers, documents, facilities, goods and services of CONTRACTOR that are relevant to this Contract, and to interview clients, employees and subcontractor employees of CONTRACTOR to assure DMS of satisfactory performance of the terms and conditions of this Contract.
+CONTRACTOR shall permit all persons who are duly authorized by DMS to inspect and copy any records, papers, documents, facilities, goods and services of CONTRACTOR that are relevant to this Contract and to interview clients.

+employees and subcontractor employees of CONTRACTOR to assure DMS of satisfactory performance of the terms and conditions of this Contract.
 Following such review, DMS may deliver to CONTRACTOR a written report of its finding(s) and direct the development, by CONTRACTOR, of a corrective action plan.
-This provision will not limit DMS' termination rights. - 4.39.5 Management Information System: - 4.39.5.1 CONTRACTOR shall install a fully compatible electronic data processing (EDP) system to access OBIS for information purposes with regard to inmate transfer, inmate financial records, and classification and health services.
+This provision will not limit DMS' termination rights.

+4.39.5 Management Information System:

+- 4.39.5.1 CONTRACTOR shall install a fully compatible electronic data processing (EDP) System to Access OBIS for information purposes with regard to inmate transfer, inmate financial records, and classification and health services.
 CONTRACTOR will provide a system necessary to meet their own internal needs to include, but not limited to, general office automation and access to any unique "corporate" systems beyond office automation.
 CONTRACTOR will provide network connections to these systems as well as the Internet.
 A server, printers, workstations, switches and WAN/LAN wiring are the responsibility of CONTRACTOR.
-Wiring shall be installed and maintained in accordance with current industry standards and shall become part of the facility.
-Upon request, CONTRACTOR will provide the On-Site Contract Monitor with reports generated from the personnel systems to ensure contract compliance.

-4.39.5.2 Workstations must conform to DMS standards such as Windows 7 or higher, Microsoft Office 2010 or higher, Internet Explorer 11 or higher or equivalent. viral protection software and 3270 emulation.
-CONTRACTOR employees can connect to FDC's OBIS through the workstations once approved by FDC's Bureau of Technology Services.
+CONTRACTOR will provide the On-Site Contract Monitor with reports generated from the personnel systems to ensure contract compliance. - 4.39.5.2 Workstations must conform to DMS standards such as Windows 7 or higher, Microsoft Office 2010 or higher, Internet Explorer 11 or higher or viral protection software and 3270 CONTRACTOR employees can connect to FDC's OBIS through the workstations once approved by FDC's Bureau of Technology Services.
 FDC will supply a router to CONTRACTOR's corporate office that will facilitate a VPN connection to OBIS.
 Approved CONTRACTOR employees will be granted restricted access to OBIS through DMS' security management system and access request process.
 CONTRACTOR will purchase the VPN connection from DMS.
+CONTRACTOR will provide the On-Site Contract Monitor with a computer and workstation.